One of the leading herniated disc causes — aging

 As we grow older, the discs in the spine naturally begin to deteriorate as a result of:

 - The burden of supporting the majority of the body’s weight

-- The strain of constant bending, lifting, twisting and other movements
+- The strain of repetitive bending, lifting or twisting

-- The normal dehydration of the nucleus pulposus
+- The normal dehydration of the disc’s inner core

-- The natural weakening of the disc walls
+- The natural weakening of the disc’s walls

 When you consider all of the changes that occur in the spine over time, it’s no wonder that aging is one of the most common causes of a herniated disc in the neck or back.
 The pressure of the surrounding vertebrae on a disc, coupled with the natural dehydration of the disc, could easily result in a damaged and herniated disc in the spine.